Previous dayMarch 28, 2026Next day

 30.0 km---✓ ReviewedUSGS →

-This magnitude 3.9 event was detected 172 km NNW of The Valley, Anguilla on March 28, 2026, with origin time 22:28 UTC.
-The event originated approximately 30.0 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 19.681°N, -63.607°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 3.9 earthquake 172 km NNW of The Valley, Anguilla came in on March 28, 2026 at 22:28 UTC.
+This was a shallow crustal earthquake, focused at 30.0 km depth.
+Coordinates: 19.681°, -63.607°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28